genedan/TmVal/docs/usage/growth/force_of_interest.rst

 .. meta::
    :description: Force of interest, a continuously compounding interest rate.
-   :keywords: force of interest, continuously compounding, python, package, calculus, delta
+   :keywords: force of interest, continuously compounding, actuarial, python, package, calculus, delta

 It can be shown that as the compounding frequency approaches infinity, the nominal interest and discount rates approach a value :math:`\delta` called the :term:`force of interest`: